Quick Summary: Stages of Female Pattern Hair Loss (FPHL)

 While there’s no guaranteed way to prevent hair loss entirely, maintaining a healthy lifestyle with a balanced diet, managing stress, and using gentle hair care practices can all contribute to overall hair health.
 This may include:

-- Diet: Lack of essential nutrients, especially iron (due to anaemia) and vitamin D and B (including B5, B6, and B7 or biotin), can affect hair health.
+- Diet: Lack of essential nutrients, especially iron (due to anaemia) and vitamins D and B (including B5, B6, and B7 or biotin), can affect hair health.
 Ensure your diet is rich in essential vitamins and minerals that nourish hair follicles.

 - Stress Management: Telogen Effluvium is a condition where a sudden, temporary loss of hair occurs due to situational stress (illness, hormonal changes, physical or mental stress), causing a large number of hair follicles to enter the telogen (resting) phase of the hair growth cycle.
 This means the follicle is dormant and the hair shaft is not actively growing, resulting in diffuse thinning across the scalp.
 Techniques like meditation or yoga can help manage stress levels8.